arghena/katharsis/README.md

 > [!NOTE]
 > You can refer to our [examples](https://github.com/arghena/katharsis/tree/canary/examples).

-Run the following command to generate a `katharsis.config.toml` file in the current directory:
+Run the following command to generate a `katharsis.toml` file in the current directory:

 ```bash
 katharsis init